itf/led-curtain-2/README.md

 * Start the audio server.
 	* Run: AudioServer.py
 * Run your jack patchbay and connect the output from jack sink to the ledaudio node
-* Use 'beat' on your patterns
+* Use 'beat' or 'totalBeats' on your patterns

 ##Cli pattern programming language